KernelDeimos/fishpool/README.md

 Order of Importance
 -------------------
-- make a group
+- [check!] make a group
+- [check!] view all groups a user is in

+- individual group page
 - make a project
-- add a user to a group
+- view all projects in a group

+- individual project page
 - upload a file into a project
 - view all files in a project

-- view a file in a project
+- individual file page

-- view all groups a user is in
-- view all projects in a group
+- add a user to a group

 - delete a file

 - logout

 - activate account